finwistic

 The Trading Setups of the Record-Breaking Champion — Goverdhan Gajjala

-Presentation begins: scans, platform, and setup criteria
+Presentation begins: scans, platform, and chart setup

 Gon shares his screen and walks through his daily workflow.
 He uses Charles Schwab and ThinkTrading, primarily on 5-minute and 15-minute charts.
 His pre-market scan is simple: percentage movers, sorted by the largest gap-ups.
 No news filter, no fundamental filter — just price and volume.
 His ideal candidates are stocks making 4–5x their average daily volume in pre-market, regardless of the catalyst.
-He keeps the process clean: the setup must be visible in price and volume alone.
+He keeps the process intentionally clean: the setup must be visible in price and volume alone.

 The Trading Setups of the Record-Breaking Champion — Goverdhan Gajjala